Adult learning classes

-This free 6 week online course aims to help parents/carers understand how they can best support their teenage children to develop confidence, security, resilience and promote emotional wellbeing.
-Starting on Thursday 24 September 2020, 9:30 - 11:30.
+This free, 6 week course aims to help parents / carers understand how they can best support their teenage children to navigate increasing independence, develop confidence, security and resilience and promote emotional wellbeing.
+Includes sessions on:

 Individual Training Accounts (ITA)

 Individual Training Accounts (ITAs) offer eligible participants up to £200 towards the costs of approved learning or training.

 Skills Development Scotland (SDS) have limited places for 2020-21.